 Platelet-Rich Plasma (PRP) and Platelet-Rich Fibrinogen (PRF) is a new approach to tissue regeneration and it is becoming a valuable adjunct to promote healing in many procedures in dental and oral surgery, especially in aging patients.
 PRP derives from the centrifugation of the patient’s own blood and it contains growth factors that influence wound healing, thereby playing an important role in tissue repairing mechanisms.
 The use of PRP in surgical practice promote beneficial outcomes, reducing bleeding and enhancing soft tissue healing and bone regeneration.

-Once properly diagnosed, treatment for a cavitation commonly starts by surgically removing any dead bone, tissue and other debris.
-Additional treatment options include the use of ozone as well as probiotics and other natural products/techniques.
+Once properly diagnosed by a 3-D cone beam image, treatment for a cavitation starts by surgically removing any dead bone, tissue and other debris.
+Additional treatment includes the use of ozone as well as other natural products.
 Once applied, these methods help to create a clean and sterile environment that promotes healing at the site, and ultimately throughout the body.

 Dentistry is at a micro level.
 Using sophisticated magnification loupes that is similar to the one an ophthalmologist uses enables us to create dental restorations with incredibly precise fit and finish.
 You just can’t fulfill that level of care with the naked eye.